 P.S.
 Profuse apologies for all of the bird clichés.
 Also disclaimer that in real life, all three species of birds are beautiful and majestic in their own right.

-Being successful at professional services marketing isn't difficult, but it does take time and effort.
+Being successful at social media marketing for accounting firms isn't difficult, but it does take time and effort.
 The best results come from following a proven methodical process, and completing and implementing each step.

 Fix your marketing.
 Follow a proven system and you will get results.